aspiringguru/ios-bootcamp/make-an-app-session-3.md

 Since we're using a storyboard, we'll set the reuse identifier to 'List Cell' on the table view controller in the storyboard.
 This value has to match the value in the `tableView(_:cellForRowAt:)` implementation.
 We'll also set the type of the table view cell to 'Basic'.
 We'll develop a custom UITableViewCell subclass in 3.1.3.

+IMPORTANT: Turns out reuse cells can't have a space in them.
+Use 'ListCell' instead.

 ![Cell Setup](Screenshots/3-1-2-cell-setup.gif)

 Let's make our implementation of `tableView(_:cellForRowAt:)` as below for now.